alexflo104/Movie-Data-Analysis/README.md

 ![Result1](<README images/Result_8.JPG>)

-From the results above I can see that ther are some films where the score is less than the average of the year and has more than 100,000 votes.
-The first one we can see is Friday the 13th with a score of 6.4 and the years average is 6.51 in 1980.
+From the results above I can see that there are some films where the score is less than the average of the year and has more than 100,000 votes.
+The first one we can see is Friday the 13th with a score of 6.4 and the year’s average is 6.51 in 1980.
 The film as well gathered around 123,000 votes that contributed to the score of the film.

 ***

 9. Highest Profitable Movie from each month

-- First we need to retrieve the month, max profit, and name.
+- First, we need to retrieve the month, max profit, and name.
 - We needed to create 2 CTEs.
 - The first is the profit by month.
-- I created a Case using the released date since we dont have a column for month the movie was released and the profit.
+- I created a Case using the released date since we don’t have a column for month the movie was released and the profit.
 - I then created the second CTE to find the max profit from each month
 - We then join both CTEs on the conditions that the months are the same and that the profit equals the max profit
-- Lastly we order the results by the max profit descending to get the most profitable at the top.
+- Lastly, we order the results by the max profit descending to get the most profitable at the top.

 Query: